Save money on your double glazing repairs in Bury St Edmunds

 Insulating Glass is up to 3 times more efficient than ordinary glass and over twice the efficiency.

 Yes, it can.
-Not only can double glazing be repaired but it’s a much cheaper solution than replacing your faulty windows with brand new units.
-Our expert engineers replace just the window panes to keep costs low and to get your double glazing up and running again in a flash.
+Not only can double glazing be repaired it’s a much cheaper solution to replace the glass rather than replace the whole frame.
+This helps keep costs low and to get your double glazing up and running again in a flash.

 Repairing windows can vary in price depending on who you choose to work with and the complexity of the job, especially with double glazing.
 By choosing a traditional glazier, you can expect to be charged anywhere from £500 to £1750 per window.
 At Cloudy2Clear, we’ve developed our method of replacing the pane instead of the frame to save our customers time and money on double glazing repairs.
 Get in touch with your local branch to book a free, no-obligation quote.